community-research-on-ruby-governance/questions-for-ruby-central/README.md

 ## What to do

-1) Send in your questions to Ruby Central about the recent actions they have taken via [their official comment box](https://docs.google.com/forms/d/e/1FAIpQLSdzz3Djtp8J-oHdI7IEzwqiIH8_2O1Ldc2e1OgEvRE7RWgdBQ/viewform?ref=rubycentral.org).
+1) Send your questions to Ruby Central about their recent actions via [their official comment box](https://docs.google.com/forms/d/e/1FAIpQLSdzz3Djtp8J-oHdI7IEzwqiIH8_2O1Ldc2e1OgEvRE7RWgdBQ/viewform?ref=rubycentral.org).

 2) Immediately afterwards, send a pull request to this repository to add the same questions